Anal Cancer Screening for People at High Risk

 What causes anal cancer?

-In the U.S., 80% of anal cancers are of the squamous cell type, which are primarily caused by the human papilloma virus (HPV).
-Risk factors for developing anal cancer include:
+Each year about 8,590 people in the United States are diagnosed with anal cancer.
+In the U.S., 80% of anal cancers are of the squamous cell type.
+This type of anal cancer is often caused by human papilloma virus (HPV).
+Risk factors for anal cancer include:

 Do all HPV infections cause anal cancer?